Working Memory Capacity of ChatGPT: An Empirical Study: Introduction

-In humans, working memory capacity has proved to be closely related to fluid intelligence (\textit{Gf})~\cite{cochraneFluidIntelligenceRelated2019,salthouseWhyWorkingMemory2008}, which refers to the ability to reason and to solve new problems independently of previously acquired knowledge.
+In humans, working memory capacity has proved to be closely related to fluid intelligence~\cite{cochraneFluidIntelligenceRelated2019,salthouseWhyWorkingMemory2008}, which refers to the ability to reason and to solve new problems independently of previously acquired knowledge.
 Training on working memory capacity using the \textit{n}-back task has been shown to be effective in improving fluid intelligence~\cite{auImprovingFluidIntelligence2015,jaeggiImprovingFluidIntelligence2008}, highlighting the special role of working memory capacity in human intelligence~\cite{halfordSeparatingCognitiveCapacity2007}.
-However, in artificial intelligence, there has not been a consensus as to which metrics should be accepted as an intelligence index when evaluating and comparing cognitive abilities of LLMs.
-In the current study, we define working memory of LLMs as an emergent ability to selectively maintain and manipulate information for ongoing cognitive processes, echoing the executive attention hypothesis in cognitive science.
-We propose that the performance of LLMs on \textit{n}-back tasks can be a reliable metric for assessing their working memory capacity, which in turn might reflect the general intelligence of reasoning and problem solving emerged from these models.
+However, in artificial intelligence, there has not been a consensus as to which metrics should be accepted as an intelligence index when evaluating and comparing cognitive abilities of LLMs~\cite{doi:10.1126/science.adj5957}.
+In the current study, we define the working memory of LLMs as an emergent ability to selectively maintain and manipulate information for ongoing cognitive processes, and hypothesize that LLMs also have limited working memory capacity.
+Taking a step further, just as how critical working memory capacity is to human intelligence, it might also be used as an index of the intelligence emgerged from LLMs.

-To demonstrate this, we used ChatGPT (\texttt{gpt-3.5-turbo}) as a representative of LLMs, and designed two categories of \textit{n}-back tasks to evaluate its working memory capacity.
-Our results revealed strikingly consistent patterns of a capacity limit across multiple experimental conditions, hinting at possibly similar mechanisms of working memory in humans and LLMs.
-We believe this finding is important for both cognitive scientists and LLM researchers, and hope that this could guide future endeavors of better understanding why human working memory capacity is limited and building more intelligent LLMs with better working memory capacity.
+To investigate these hypotheses, we use ChatGPT (\texttt{gpt-3.5-turbo}) as a representative of LLMs and design two categories of \textit{n}-back tasks to evaluate its working memory capacity, which reveals strikingly consistent patterns of a capacity limit across multiple experimental conditions.
+We then compare the working memory capacity of different LLMs, and confirm that our proposed metric could be a strong correlate of the general capability of LLMs.